YamenAjjour/touche-shared-tutorial/README.md

 To run the project you should have gradle installed on the machine

 # Run
-To run the project execute
+To run the project without tira execute
-./build.sh /tmp/touche-shared-task/input-dir/ /tmp/touche-shared-task/output-dir/
+./build.sh

+To run the project on tria user the command ./build-tira.sh $inputDataset $outputDir